Topics

 AngelaSince this is the premiere of an original work, it is difficult not knowing what the final form will be.
 But that's why I feel like I'm creating it together with the cast, and it's fun.
 The two Suzu members in particular are reliable, giving me feedback like, "I don't think Suzu would say it like this," and I change the lyrics accordingly.
 I hope this work will continue for a long time, and I'm really glad that the first Suzu was these two.

 OharaThank you very much.
-Angie also consults with me about changing the music and lyrics, so although there are some challenges in creating something original, I also enjoy practicing.
+Angie also consults with me about changing the music and lyrics, so although there are some difficulties in creating something original, I also enjoy practicing.

 KunAlthough Angela must have created the music with strong feelings, she was flexible in making changes to accommodate our feelings.
 It's a rehearsal space that really feels like a warm group of people are coming together to create a warm piece based on the warm original work created by Mr. Kono.